-If the school leader determines that a teacher is not meeting performance expectations, the Principal may choose to place the teacher on a Plan of Improvement.
+When the school leader determines that a teacher is not meeting performance expectations, the Principal may choose to place the teacher on a Plan of Improvement.

 The duration of the plan of improvement will typically be thirty (30) days, but may be extended beyond the (30) days as determined by the Principal and/or Assistant Principal.

 The teacher will be required to show improvement under the Principal and/or Assistant Principal's supervision within the designated period of time.

 The plan of improvement may list the areas for improvement that the teacher will be required to improve on to the satisfaction of the Principal and/or Assistant Principal.

 Resources and supports will be made available to the teacher in an effort to assist the teacher in correcting the performance concerns by the Principal and/or Assistant principal.

 The teacher may be provided written feedback of all observation and status meetings conducted during the plan of improvement timeframe.

-If, at the end of the plan, the principal deems, in his/her sole discretion, that the teacher has failed to make sufficient improvement, then the teacher may be dismissed from employment for unsatisfactory performance.
+If, at the end of the plan, the principal deems, in his/her sole discretion, that the teacher has failed to make sufficient improvement, then the teacher may be dismissed from employment.

 An improvement plan is not an entitlement or employment right.
 As stated in this plan and elsewhere, teachers at Collegiate Prep Academy are at will employees and can be terminated for any lawful reason, with or without an improvement plan.

 Teachers at Collegiate Prep Academy who obtained non-probationary status in the Denver Public Schools prior to their employment at CPA will be at-will as described in the preceding paragraph.
+Such teachers will regain their non-probationary status with DPS upon securing, without break in service, a mutual consent position within another DPS school.
 Such teachers will have the right to participate in the DPS staffing cycles available to all DPS teachers, but will not be guaranteed placement in any other school or further employment beyond their employment at CPA if they do not secure a position through mutual consent.

 The employment of secretaries and paraprofessionals with CPA and the Denver Public Schools will be "at-will."
-Secretaries and paraprofessionals will have a right to end his/her work relationship with CPA and the Denver Public Schools for any reason.
-CPA requires a two (2) week notice of intent to resign a position in order to be considered in good standing.
+Secretaries and paraprofessionals will have a right to end his/her work relationship with CPA and the Denver Public Schools for any reason .
+CPA requires a two week notice of intent to resign a position in order to be considered in good standing.
 CPA and Denver Public Schools will have the right to end the work relationship with secretaries and paraprofessionals for any reason at any time in accordance with basic personnel policies in the Employee Handbook.

 The employment of custodians and facilities managers with CPA will be "at-will."
 CPA can release custodians and facilities managers from the school for any reason at any time, provided school leadership proposes, and the District approves, an alternative custodial and facilities management solution.
+The employment rights of custodians and facilities managers with the District that have been released from CPA will be determined by District policy and the applicable collective bargaining agreement and/or memorandum of understanding.

-As Described in this document, including in the waivers, CPA is requesting maximum flexibility to:
+As Described in this document, including Appendix E, CPA is requesting maximum flexibility to: